A Brief History of Series Romance

 Mills & Boon

 Mills & Boon is the big grandmama of category romance.
 They originated in 1908 in the United Kingdom as a general publisher.
 Fortuitously enough, their first book released happened to be a romance, Sophie Cole’s Arrows from the Dark.
-However, romance would not be Mills & Boon’s primary focus until the 1930s.
+Romance would not be Mills & Boon’s primary focus until the 1930s, however.

 Mills & Boon sold their romances mainly to lending libraries.
 They produced brown, hardcover books which were instantly recognizable.
 A UK-based company, they never directly released their books in North America.
 They distributed them through Harlequin.
 In 1971 Harlequin Ltd bought out Mills & Boon.